 Google Registry Privacy Policy

 At Charleston Road Registry d/b/a Google Registry (“Google Registry”) we understand the trust users place in us and our responsibility to protect the privacy of user information.
-We want you to be clear how we’re using information and the ways in which you can protect your privacy.
+This Privacy Policy is meant to help you understand what information we collect, why we collect it, and how you can access, update, and delete your information.

 Information we collect